Tutorial: Get started with task mining

 • Take time to get familiar with the different reports.

-5. Look at the automate activities feature.
-From the process map, you can see that process advisor has highlighted several activities as potential candidates for automation based on applications.
+6. Look at the automate activities feature.
+From the process map, you can see that the process mining capability has highlighted several activities as potential candidates for automation based on applications.

-6. Start creating a flow for automation by selecting Automate activities (preview) at the top.
+7. Start to create a flow for automation by selecting Automate activities at the top.

-A tab will open in the browser and show the flow designer.
+A tab opens in the browser and shows the flow designer.
 The recommended actions that match to the activities from the process map automatically appear on the right panel.
 For example, several email connectors are suggested for you to use in order to automate the Download invoice attachment from email activity.

 Screenshot of recommended email connectors.